 Typing it out may be easier but don't underestimate the power of your voice.by Jamie Lynne Burgess

 In 2019, we have an unspoken hierarchy of communication forms: We make long Instagram stories, for example, for a beloved friend’s birthday.
 We forego a Facebook birthday message for a more personal, emoji-filled text.

 Voicemail?
-Well, we can all pretty much agree that.
+Well, we can all pretty much agree that voicemail is the worst.

 Yet even though we’re constant texting — or perhaps because of it — every so often we get someone’s big, life-altering news through text message, and it leaves us totally blank, unable to really respond.